 Prior to his appointment as Assistant Administrator, Mr. Hall served as Deputy Chief of Staff and associate professional staff member to Congresswoman Eddie Bernice Johnson of Texas, a senior member on the House Transportation and Infrastructure Committee and Chairwoman of the T&I Subcommittee on Water Resources and Environment.

 In this capacity he served as Congresswoman Johnson's principal advisor on transportation and infrastructure issues related to her Dallas-based congressional district, home to Love Field Airport and Southwest Airlines.
-So, he is intimately familiar with all the major issues on FAA's plate and can help us right away without a prolonged ramp-up time.

 Prior to coming to Washington in 2004, Rod was the District Director for Congresswoman Johnson where he served as her liaison and interfaced with government officials at the city, county, district, and federal level.